MuchuuTheSensible/WemCharacterMod/README.md

 First Skill: Wem can craft armor or a weapon that transforms him into the Stellar type, which adds damage to all Shadow, Bug, and Ghost attacks, amplifying his offensive potential.

 Second Skill: Wem's armor gains 6 inventory slots capable of storing any item.
 Additionally, Psychic Energies placed in these slots can stack up to 40 versus the normal limit of 20.
-This skill addsa Special Ability: Unlocks Tera Starstorm, a planar AoE (area-of-effect) attack that deals significant damage to Shadow and Lunar creatures.
+Psychic energy will not be removed after unequip.
+This skill adds a Special Ability: Unlocks Tera Starstorm, a planar AoE (area-of-effect) attack that deals significant damage to Shadow and Lunar creatures.
 To maintain balance, this ability requires a cooldown and consumes Psychic Energies as a resource.
 After use, Wem experiences a brief reduction in defense to reflect the energy expended

 Final Shared Skill: